teozern1/tp/docs/UserGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Teaching Assistant (TA)**: A non-professor tutor which helps the professors of a module by teaching one or more classes.
 * **Module**: A unit of study in a specific field set by NUS, such as CS2103T focusing on Software Engineering.
 * **Class**: Lessons that are part of a module.
-Includes laboratries, recitations, tutorials and any form of lesson that includes a TA.
+Includes laboratories, recitations, tutorials and any form of lesson that includes a TA.

 --------------------------------------------------------------------------------------------------------------------